elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 This anti-pattern has many potential remedies:

-* Limiting the data you send to the absolute necessary minimum, instead of just sending the whole struct.
+* Limit the data you send to the absolute necessary minimum instead of sending an entire struct.
 For example, don't send an entire `Plug.Conn` struct if all you need is a couple of fields.
-* If only the process you send the data to needs it, it may fetch the data itself instead.
+* If only the process that needs data is the one you are sending to, consider making the process fetch that data instead of passing it.
-* There are some data structures that are shared between processes and hence don't need copying, such as [ets](https://www.erlang.org/doc/man/ets) and [persistent_term](https://www.erlang.org/doc/man/persistent_term.html).
+* There are some data structures that are already shared between processes and don't need copying, such as [ETS](https://www.erlang.org/doc/man/ets) and [`:persistent_term`](https://www.erlang.org/doc/man/persistent_term.html).

-In our case the first, and most common, strategy is applicable.
-If all we need _right now_ is the ip address, then let's only work with that and make sure that's all we're passing into the closure:
+In our case, limiting the input data is a reasonable strategy.
+If all we need _right now_ is the IP address, then let's only work with that and make sure we're only passing the IP address into the closure, like so:

 ```elixir
 ip_address = conn.remote_ip